Mesoporous magnesium carbonate

 Mesoporous magnesium carbonates (MMCs) constitute a family of magnesium carbonate materials with high specific surface areas.
 It was first reported in July 2013 by a group of researchers in nanotechnology at Uppsala University.
 The highest reported surface area of any MMC is 800 m² per gram, which is the highest surface area ever measured for an alkali earth metal carbonate.
 The average pore size of MMCs can be adjusted by tuning the synthesis conditions.
-So far, all reported forms of MMCs are anhydrous and X-ray amorphous.
+So far, all reported forms of MMCs are anhydrous and amorphous.

-As with other types of mesoporous materials, the large surface area and the nanometer sized pores in makes MMCs interesting in a number of applications.
-In addition, MMC has excellent hygroscopic properties.
+As with other types of mesoporous materials, the large surface area and the nanometer sized pores make MMCs interesting in a number of applications.
+In addition, MMCs have excellent adsorptive capabilities.

 The pores are formed via expanding CO2 gas during synthesis, no other templating molecules are needed to form the mesoporous network in the material.
 The first patent on MMCs was granted in 2017, and it is now being commercialized by the spin-out company Disruptive Materials AB in Uppsala, Sweden, for applications within cosmetics, sport products and other technical areas.
 MMCs is also being investigated within pharmaceutical applications.

 Naming

-In the first publications on mesoporous magnesium carbonate, the material was given the name Upsalite as a reference to Uppsala University and the city of Uppsala, using the latin spelling with one p.
+In the first publications on mesoporous magnesium carbonate, the material was given the name Upsalite as a reference to Uppsala University and the city of Uppsala, using the Latin spelling with one p.
 Today, Upsalite is a registered trademark, and in general the material class is designated as mesoporous magnesium carbonates.

 Synthesis

 The general type of MMC is synthesized by reacting magnesium oxide (MgO) and methanol under a carbon dioxide (CO2) pressure.
-Stirring and depressurization of the product results in an alcogel that swell as CO2 gas expand and is released.
+Stirring and depressurization of the product results in an alcogel that swells as CO2 gas expands and is released.
 When physically bound CO2 is released, and residual methanol is evaporated from the gel upon heat treatment at moderate temperatures, the gel solidifies, and a porous network is formed in the material.
 The average pore diameter in the final product can be controlled by adjusting the energy input during the solidification process.